jakirhasan/gutenberg/docs/designers-developers/developers/tutorials/javascript/js-build-setup.md

 Install the module using: `npm install --save @wordpress/babel-preset-default`

-You then update `.babelrc` adding a "presets" section:
+You then update `.babelrc` by adding a "presets" section:

 ```
 {